muellerberndt/laser-ethereum/README.md

 [{'address': 0, 'opcode': 'PUSH1', 'argument': '0x60'}, {'address': 2, 'opcode': 'PUSH1', 'argument': '0x40'}(...)
 ```

 To run the code in the symbolic VM it must be mapped to virtual contract accounts.
-Each account is constructed with an Ethereum address and assigned a `Disassembly` object (the contract code), plus an optional contract name.
+Each account is constructed with an Ethereum address and a `Disassembly` object (the contract code), plus an optional contract name.
 The LASER constructor expects a mapping of addresses to account objects.

 ```
 address = "0x0000000000000000000000000000000000000000"